English 2Curriculum

 Within Key Stage 4 the English Department continues to encourage pupil development in the four language modes of Talking, Listening, Reading and Writing Skills.
 Pupils are encouraged to develop their skills in reading fiction and non-fiction and in writing to argue, persuade and advise and to explore, imagine and entertain.

-We deliver the CEA GCSE English Language and CEA GCSE English Literature specifications.
+We deliver the CCEA GCSE English Language and CCEA GCSE English Literature specifications.

 Two written papers – each 30%